William Knowland: Background

 Knowland was born in the City of Alameda, Alameda County, California.
-His father, Joseph R. Knowland, was serving his third term as a US Representative.
+His father, Joseph R. Knowland, was serving his third term as a U.S. representative.
 He was the third child, with an older sister, Elinor (1895–1978), and a brother, Joseph Russell "Russ" Knowland Jr. (1901–1961).

 His grandfather Joseph Knowland (1833–1912) had made the family fortune in the lumber business.
 William F. Knowland was also a scion of the Oakland Tribune fortune.
 His mother, Elinor Fife Knowland, died on July 20, 1908, less than a month after his birth.
 His father's second wife, Emelyn S. West, raised Knowland as her own son.

 A young Knowland made campaign speeches for the 1920 Republican ticket of Warren G. Harding and Calvin Coolidge at the age of 12.
 He married at 19, became a California State Assemblyman at 25, entered the US Senate at 37, and became a grandfather at 41.